appdev-lessons/hello-world/content.md

 - Make a **git commit**, which is a snapshot of our entire project at a given moment in time.
 - **Push** the commit from our local computer to GitHub.com.

-In your Codespace VSCode window, there are a few tabs on the left side bar that open in the left pane:
+In your codespace VSCode window, there are a few tabs on the left side bar that open in the left pane:

 <!-- ![](/assets/vscode-explorer-git-tabs-hello-world.png) -->
 ![](https://res.cloudinary.com/dmxgp9oq2/image/upload/v1686709045/vscode-explorer-git-tabs-hello-world_swedfx.png)